tommasomartinelli/Rainfall-prediction-using-Spark-and-Ray/README.md

 ## Usage
 As for the locally executed scripts, they can be tested simply by loading the dataset into your VM, via HDFS.
-Once Jupyter is started, the above scripts can be run (1 Ray Script, 1 Spark Script)
+Once Jupyter is started, the above scripts can be run (1.Ray Script, 1.Spark Script)